marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   functions declared with the attribute can safely read objects that do not change their return value, such as non-volatile constants.

-  The :gcc-attr:`const` attribute imposes greater restrictions on a function's definition than the similar :gcc-attr:`pure` attribute.
-Declaring the same function with both the :gcc-attr:`const` and the :gcc-attr:`pure` attribute is diagnosed.
+  The :fn-attr:`const` attribute imposes greater restrictions on a function's definition than the similar :fn-attr:`pure` attribute.
+Declaring the same function with both the :fn-attr:`const` and the :fn-attr:`pure` attribute is diagnosed.
 Because a const function cannot have any observable side effects it does not make sense for it to return ``void``.
 Declaring such a function is diagnosed.